QUEEN CITY AND OTHER DIMENSIONS

 Lily is reluctant to get it out, but she managed, “Normal.”

-"Please, never again say 'just saying’ to me.
+"Please, try not to say 'just saying’ to me.
 I am not one of your facebook friends.
 How about you go see what he is writing.
 When a satyr takes notes it is a sign of something historical about to happen and we are somehow involved."

 "V, he just disappeared."